openlabs/trytond-magento/docs/source/introduction.rst

        :align: center

-6. Once you have chosen an extension key, click Install, and wait for the module to be shown for installation with Magento Connect version matching your current Magento version:
+6. Once you have chosen an extension key, click Install, and wait for the module to appear for installation with Magento Connect version matching your current Magento version:

     .. image:: _images/loading.png